 CARE AND CONSERVATION The City of Boise holds an impressive collection of artworks and historic assets valued at nearly $5.5 million.
 And every publicly owned sculpture, mural and manuscript requires protection and care.
 Along with civic leaders and the arts and culture community, Boise’s Cultural Asset Care and Conservation program seeks to promote a lasting legacy for this creative city infrastructure through best practices in long-term care.

 CULTURAL SITES The Cultural Sites program reflects Boise’s dedication to saving, reinventing and promoting historic properties unique to our city’s history.
 Valuable historic buildings are saved and re-purposed, creating meaningful new opportunities for the community to collaborate and engage in physical spaces that are literally irreplaceable.

 ARCHIVES Correspondence, meeting minutes, photographs, and maps – they all tell a story.
 And like all good stories, their survival requires a collective commitment to maintain and care for them.
 The Boise City Department of Arts & History’s Archives program was created for this purpose.

 CULTURAL AMBASSADOR The City of Boise Cultural Ambassador program is designed to share Boise’s cultural and creative community with other cities across the globe and foster connection to global audiences.
-Acting as Boise’s honorary representative to the world, the Cultural Ambassador engages with national and international audiences through the public expression of culture that helps develop, document, research, share, or reflect upon Boise’s culture and help make Boise the most livable city in the country.
+Acting as Boise’s honorary representative to the world, the Cultural Ambassador engages with national and international audiences through the public expression of culture that helps develop, document, research, share, or reflect upon Boise’s cultural life.